 A fund director’s responsibility under these circumstances is, as always, one of good governance.
 This includes the oversight of the fund advisor who is responsible for reversing the outflow by adding or substituting investment capability, improving marketing and retention efforts and keeping the costs competitive.
 This article groups the fund directors’ oversight responsibilities into four categories: ensuring competitive fees and expenses, assessing that the investment advisor has the resources and capability to improve investment performance, ensuring that marketing and sales efforts, especially those funded by 12b-1distribution fee, is effective, and confirming that personnel and compliance policies are in place to maximize the chances of future success.

-Cost Effective Fees and Expenses
+Cost Effective Fees and Expenses at Contract Renewal

 The expenses of a fund with declining assets are likely to increase because there are in all probability fewer shareholders and smaller holdings over which to spread the fixed costs.
 At least a portion of the administrative, transfer agency, custody, compliance and legal costs remain constant even as assets decrease.
 To mitigate these effects, agreements with the various service providers can be reviewed to provide possible pricing flexibility.
 Also, at contract renewal time, the independent directors might ask for expense caps or fee waivers on those funds which have total expense ratios in excess of their competition.
 If expenses become excessive or the fund becomes too small to effectively manage, the fund directors may want to ask for a merger with a similarly styled fund in the complex, or even liquidation.